semaphoreci/semaphore/docs/docs/using-semaphore/projects.md

 In the general project settings, you can:

 - Change the owner of the project.
-The new owner [should fist be added](#people-add) to the project
+The new owner [should first be added](#people-add) to the project
 - Change the visibility of the project
 - Change the project name or description
 - Delete the project